-The materials from which these pieces are made are varied in their essence and nature; often they will be unusual and engaging activities.
+The materials of which these pieces are made are varied in their essence and nature, often involving unusual and engaging activities.
 As I mentioned before, your amazement should be an integral part of the experience.

-The itinerary you are about to take is based on a pre-planned route, in which we have tried to avoid obstacles and architectural barriers as much as possible.
+The itinerary you are about to take is based on a previously studied route, in which we have tried to avoid obstacles and architectural barriers as much as possible.
 If these are unavoidable, I will be there, together with the other AW operator accompanying me, to show you how to overcome these difficulties.
+Today my colleague is with me.....